-When something is wrong with one of your vehicle's parts, it can be hard to tell right off the bat.
-Luckily, our vehicles come equipped with a system that alerts us when something is wrong.
-Through our dashboard lights, our vehicle will show us which area of the car needs to be taken a look at.
-Whether you drive a Ford, Toyota or something else, these dashboard lights have mostly universal appearances.
+When something is wrong with one of your vehicle's drivability or electrical systems, it may not be initially obvious while driving solely by the performance of the vehicle.
+Luckily, our vehicles come equipped with a system that alerts us when one or more of your vehicle's systems is malfunctioning or detecting out-of-range performance.
+Whether you drive a Ford, Toyota, or something else, these dashboard lights have mostly universal appearances.

-However, sometimes it is not very obvious what this light is trying to tell us.
-One dashboard light that turns on when various parts are malfunctioning is the check engine light.
-If your check engine light turns on, it is a good idea to observe when the light turns on and if the light is flashing or is steady.
-Generally speaking, a steady check engine light does not mean the issue is immediately urgent (although you should still get the issue checked out), but if the light is flashing, you should bring your car to an auto repair shop immediately.
+However, sometimes what this light is trying to tell us is not very obvious.
+One common dashboard light, the check engine light (or CEL), will illuminate when it detects a failed component or a sensor reporting an out-of-range reading.
+If your check engine light turns on, observing under what conditions the light turns on and if the light is flashing or steady is a good idea.
+Generally speaking, a steady check engine light does not mean the issue is an immediate safety issue (although you should schedule an appointment to get it diagnosed as soon as you can to prevent potential further damage), but if the light is flashing, you should pull your car over and call your local repair shop immediately.
 If you are in Batesburg-Leesville, SC, Gilbert, SC, Lexington, SC, Columbia, SC, West Columbia, SC, or nearby, you can come to Kestner Automotive - Lexington in Lexington.
-We can determine why your check engine light has turned on and fix the issue efficiently and skillfully.
+We can determine why your check engine light has turned on and fix the issue efficiently.

 Here are some reasons your check engine light may have turned on:

-Loose fuel cap: If your check engine light turns on right after you've filled up with gas, it's likely that you just have a loose fuel cap or you forgot to screw it back on.
+Loose fuel cap: If your check engine light turns on right after you've filled up on gas, it's likely that you just have a loose fuel cap or it may have been damaged while refueling.

 Catalytic converter failure: The catalytic converter turns the carbon monoxide produced during the combustion process into carbon dioxide.
-Getting regular oil changes will help keep the catalytic converter in shape.
-We at Kestner Automotive - Lexington can take care of that for you, along with, and Auto Repair.
+Maladies like excessive carbon build-up can cause premature catalytic converter failure.
+We at Kestner Automotive - Lexington can take care of that for you along with any Auto Repair.

-Spark plug/ignition coil issues: An ignition coil generates electricity the spark plugs need to ignite the air and fuel mixture in your vehicle's cylinders.
-If you have a diesel vehicle, you do not have spark plugs or ignition coils.
+Spark plug/ignition coil issues: An ignition coil generates electricity the spark plugs in order to ignite the air and fuel mixture in your vehicle's combustion chambers.

 Mass airflow sensor failure: The mass airflow sensor monitors how much air enters the engine.
-If you are experiencing a rough idle or trouble starting, you can come to Kestner Automotive - Lexington so we can check out your mass airflow sensor.
+If you are experiencing a rough idle or trouble starting, you can come to Kestner Automotive - Lexington so we can inspect your mass airflow sensor.

 Reasons You Should Do Business With Us:

-To schedule an appointment with Kestner Automotive - Lexington in Lexington, give us a call at 803-399-1514 or schedule an appointment online at https://kestnerautomotive.com.
+To schedule an appointment with Kestner Automotive - Lexington in Lexington, give us a call at 803-399-1514 or schedule an appointment online.
 Kestner Automotive - Lexington - Keeping Families Safe.